Finite-Function-Encoding Quantum States: Introduction

 \section{Introduction}

 Higher-dimensional quantum systems have become a common research interest in many fields of quantum information theory.
 It has been shown that they exhibit potential advantages due to higher security of cryptography protocols \cite{Bruss2002,Cerf2002,HuberPawlowski2013,doi:10.1002/qute.201900038}, better key rates in QKD \cite{islam2017provably,2020arXiv200412824D,2020arXiv201103005H}, reduced circuit complexity \cite{Wang2020}, improved quantum error correction \cite{Watson2015} and magic state distillation \cite{Campbell2012,Campbell2014}.
-At the same time, the complexity of the geometry of high dimensional quantum states makes a \emph{general} treatment of states increasingly unfeasible.
-This warrants the search for subsets of states which are sufficiently complex to inherit the advantages of higher dimensional quantum systems while at the same time are easily described.
-Identifying these sets is motivated by the fact that for many tasks only some states are useful while most states are not \cite{Gross_2009}.
-In this work we use (hyper)graph states as a prominent example of such a set of states.
-Graph states and stabilizer states have undoubtedly become a central pillar of contemporary research into quantum information processing: appearing as underlying resources in measurement based quantum computation \cite{raussendorf2003measurement}; being of central importance to quantum algorithms \cite{2011PhRvA..83e2313B}; and providing general insight into many body entanglement \cite{PhysRevA.69.062311} and special instances of the marginal problem.
-Hypergraph states \cite{1367-2630-15-11-113022} have received a lot of attention recently, from analytic Bell violations \cite{2016PhRvL.116g0401G} to providing more general resources for quantum computation \cite{2016npjQI...216036M,2018arXiv180512093G,2018arXiv180907552T}, they help navigate the impossibly complex Hilbert space of many quantum bits.
+At the same time, the complexity of the geometry of high-dimensional quantum states makes a \emph{general} treatment of states \bl{rapidly} unfeasible.
+This warrants the search for subsets of states which are sufficiently complex to inherit the advantages of higher dimensional quantum systems, while at the same time are easily described.
+Identifying these sets is motivated by the fact that for many tasks only some states are useful, while most states are not \cite{Gross_2009}. \bl{Hypergraph states are} a prominent example of such \bl{a useful}{} set of states.
+Graph states and stabilizer states have become a central pillar of contemporary research into quantum information processing: appearing as underlying resources in measurement based quantum computation \cite{raussendorf2003measurement}; being of central importance to quantum algorithms \cite{2011PhRvA..83e2313B}; and providing general insight into many body entanglement \cite{PhysRevA.69.062311} and special instances of the marginal problem ~\cite{Raissi20}.
+Hypergraph states \cite{1367-2630-15-11-113022} have received a lot of attention recently, from analytic Bell violations \cite{2016PhRvL.116g0401G} to providing more general resources for quantum computation \cite{2016npjQI...216036M,2018arXiv180512093G,2018arXiv180907552T}.
+Qu\emph{b}it hypergraph states can be seen as an encoding \bl{of} Boolean functions into the relative phases of many-qubit quantum states \cite{1367-2630-15-11-113022,2013PhRvA..87b2311Q,2018arXiv181100308D}.